gcele/QA_repo/README.md

 - [Blogs I read](#blogs-i-read)

 ## About me
 My name is Gerald Celestine.
 Currently, I am pursuing a career change to become a Software Tester.
 I am thrilled to have the opportunity to demonstrate my skills in this career path.
-In this portfolio I would like to share my testing knowledge and exhibit my technical skills, which I gained during the testing course I have completed and through self-learning.
+In this portfolio I would like to share my testing knowledge and exhibit my technical skills, which I gained during the testing course I have completed and through self-learning and I will continue to update this repo.
 As a professional in this field, I am determined to demonstrate my skills and continue to develop them, because of this, I'm looking for opportunities in testing to continue to grow and evolve.

 <!-- ## My Experience
 My experience varies from IT Support Specialist to Software Development and Software Testing/QA.